Department of Electrical and Computer Engineering

 Bachelor of Science Degree in Computer Engineering

-The Bachelor of Science (B.S.) degree in Computer Engineering gives the students the opportunity to acquire broad engineering skills and knowledge to enable them to design and implement computer and digital systems.
+The Bachelor of Science (B.S.) degree in Computer Engineering gives students the opportunity to acquire broad engineering skills and knowledge to enable them to design and implement computer and digital systems.
 The discipline of computer engineering includes topics such as logic design; digital systems design; discrete mathematics; computer organization; embedded systems design requiring assembly programming of microprocessors, high-level programming and interfacing of processors to other circuits; high-level digital design languages (HDL) and Field Programmable Gate Arrays (FPGA’s); Very Large Scale Integrated (VLSI) circuit design; and fundamental electrical engineering, mathematics, and science.
 The program is currently accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The minimum number of semester credit hours required for this degree is 126, at least 39 of which must be at the upper-division level.
 At least 42 of the required computer engineering credits must be taken at UTSA.
 All candidates for this degree must fulfill the Core Curriculum requirements, the General Engineering requirements, and the Computer Engineering requirements, which are listed below.